Henry Custance

-Henry "Harry" Custance (27 February 1842 - 19 April 1908) was a British jockey who won the Derby three times in the 1860s and 1870s.
+Henry Custance (27 February 1842 - 19 April 1908) was a British jockey who won the Derby three times in the 1860s and 1870s.

 Riding career

 Henry was born in Peterborough on 27 February 1842, the son of postman Samuel Custance and his wife Elizabeth Carpenter.

 He began riding in pony races at Ramsey, Cambridgeshire at the age of 13, and won a contest for a saddle, when he weighed only four stone.
 He was unsuccessful finding employment in Newmarket, so moved to Epsom to become apprentice to Ned Smith.
 There he had, in his own words, "a jolly though rather a rough time".

 His first win was at Peterborough on a horse called Ada, owned by George Edwards.
 His first major success followed in the 1858 Cesarewitch Handicap aboard Rocket, a race he won again in 1861 on Audrey.

 He joined the Russley stable in 1859, then under the management of Mathew Dawson and rode over forty winners.
 For Dawson, he won his first classic, the 1860 Derby, on Thormanby.
 The horse was well-backed, and Dawson insisted that the jockey switched racing colours at the last minute, to confuse anyone attempting to sabotage the horse's chances on its way down to the start.

 The following year, he rode Dundee in the Derby.
 The horse broke down during the race, but still finished second to Kettledrum.
 He would have a mount in the Derby for twenty consecutive years.

 In 1863, he became stable jockey for James Dover at East Isley.

 Custance recorded a second win in the race in 1866 on Lord Lyon, a horse with four white feet who was, according to Custance, "a bit of a whistler".
 Despite this the horse was remarkably successful.
 He had won the 2,000 Guineas at odds-on, although Custance had been injured in a fall at Epsom, so R Thomas had taken the ride.
 He went on to become only the third horse to win the Triple Crown with Custance again riding, when just holding on to win the St Leger.

-Custance won the 1967 1,000 Guineas on Achievement and could have added another Derby winner that year as well.
+Custance won the 1867 1,000 Guineas on Achievement and could have added another Derby winner that year as well.
 He had agreed to ride Hermit but when the horse broke a blood vessel two days beforehand, Custance opted for a different horse.
 Hermit recovered and won the race, ridden by Johnny Daley.
 A third victory in the race finally came in 1874 on the ill-tempered George Frederick.

 After this point, Custance began struggling with his weight, only being able to make 8st 10lbs.
 His last winner was Lollypop in the All-Aged Stakes at Newmarket's Houghton meeting in 1879, before his weight battle forced him to retire after 24 years as a jockey.